-Most photographers would not think to use a Macro lens for the photography of birds.
+Most photographers would not think to use a Macro lens for capturing images of birds.
 But for the following three images of the Pied Butcher Bird (Immature), the Rainbow Lorikeet and the Scaley Breasted Lorikeet below I have used the Nikon Nikkor 200mm f/4.0D IF ED Micro AF lens.

 For these three images I was able to get quite close to the beautiful birds to get excellent close up images of them. particularly the two lorikeet images below.
 Sometimes I think I am a bit crazy trying to get so close to the birds but I do love to get close to nature.